As you know, the BBC has made the decision to fund TV licences only for those aged 75 and over, who are also eligible for Pension Credit.

 Currently, virtually all the TV licence fee goes to fund programmes, services and related activities, so continuing to fund free TV licences for all those aged 75 and over would also reduce the money available for programmes and services - impacting all licence fee payers.

-As the Chairman of the All-Parliamentary Party Group for the BBC, I know this decision was not taken lightly.
+As the former Chairman of the All-Parliamentary Party Group for the BBC, I know this decision was not taken lightly.

 The Government’s decision in 2015 put the BBC between a rock and a hard place – facing either a cut to its broadcasting services to continue funding free licence fees or facing public backlash for making cuts to fees.